 - a.
 The rental units, or applicable portion thereof, must remain occupied by, and affordable for, households with incomes at or below the levels committed to be served in the approved AHP application for the duration of the retention period; - b.
-The Bank or its designee is to be given notice of any sale or refinancing of the project occurring prior to the end of the retention period;

-- c.
-In the case of a sale or refinancing of the project prior to the end of the retention period, the full amount of the direct subsidy received by the owner must be repaid to the Bank, unless (i) the project continues to be subject, for the duration of the retention period, to a deed restriction or other legally enforceable retention agreement or mechanism incorporating the income-eligibility and affordability restrictions committed to in the approved AHP application, or (ii) if authorized by the Bank, in its discretion, the households are relocated, due to the exercise of eminent domain, or for the expansion of housing or services, to another property that is made subject, for the remainder of the retention agreement or mechanism incorporating the income-eligibility and affordability restrictions committed to in the approved AHP application of the retention period, to a deed restriction or other legally enforceable retention agreement or mechanism incorporating the income-eligibility and affordability restrictions committed to in the approved AHP application; and - d.
+The Bank or its designee is to be given notice of any sale or refinancing of the project occurring prior to the end of the retention period; - c.
+In the case of a sale or refinancing of the project prior to the end of the retention period, the full amount of the direct subsidy received by the owner must be repaid to the Bank, unless (i) the project continues to be subject, for the duration of the retention period, to a deed restriction or other legally enforceable retention agreement or mechanism incorporating the income-eligibility and affordability restrictions committed to in the approved AHP application, or (ii) if authorized by the Bank, in its discretion, the households are relocated, due to the exercise of eminent domain, or for the expansion of housing or services, to another property that is made subject, for the remainder of the retention period, to a deed restriction or other legally enforceable retention agreement or mechanism incorporating the income-eligibility and affordability restrictions committed to in the approved AHP application; and d.
 The income-eligibility and affordability restrictions applicable to the project terminate after any foreclosure.